-Where does one actually network to find blogs to collaborate with, as well as find traffic and readers for their blog?
+Where does one actually start to network to find blogs to collaborate with, as well as find traffic and readers for their blog?

 In addition, you can use many of these sites to help promote your own content and find new readers for your blog.

-With BlogDash for example, you can potentially reach out to many the 200K bloggers registered on the site.
+With BlogDash, for example, you can potentially reach out to many the 200K bloggers registered on the site.

 If you’ve never networked or done influencer marketing before, now’s the time to start learning and reaping the benefits.

-You can either outsource this service of course, or check out what these top bloggers have to teach you about doing blogger outreach.
+You can either outsource this service, of course or check out what these top bloggers have to teach you about doing blogger outreach.